tolauwae/phd-thesis/src/remote/remote.typ

 === WARDuino Interpretation <remote:executing>
 WebAssembly is a stack based language, defined over an implicit operand stack.
 This means WebAssembly runtimes do not have to explicitly use this stack.
 In WARDuino, however, we implement the VM as a stack based virtual machine based on the open source `wac` C-project by Joel Martin#footnote[#link("https://github.com/kanaka/wac");];.
 Our WebAssembly operand stack is implemented as two separate stacks: the main operand stack, and a call stack.
 The call stack keeps track of the active functions and blocks#note[In WebAssembly `loop` and `if` instructions are also placed on the call stack as so-called "blocks".
 These blocks are needed to ensure that branch `(br)` instructions can only jump to safe locations.] of the program and where the execution should continue once they complete.
 When initializing the module, we seed the call stack with a call to the main entry point of the program.
 The main operand stack holds a list of numeric values from which WebAssembly operations pop their arguments, and to which they push their results.
 This stack starts out empty.

+@alg.interpretation shows the main interpretation loop of WARDuino as pseudocode.
+WARDuino executes a WebAssembly module $m$, instruction by instruction, in a single loop (@alg.interpretation:while).
+Before any instruction is interpreted, the #emph[resolveDebugMessage] function checks the debug message queue for new incoming messages (@alg.interpretation:debug), resolves the oldest one, and possibly pauses the runtime.
+If the runtime is not paused, the virtual machine checks the event queue for new asynchronous events, and possibly resolves at most one before starting the actual interpretation.
+If the runtime is paused however, the virtual machine will go to sleep until a new message arrives in the queue (@alg.interpretation:wait).
+The #emph[awaitDebugMessage] function does not resolve debug messages, instead the code jumps back to the start of the loop and the debug message is resolved by the #emph[resolveDebugMessage] function.
+We discuss the debug message and event resolution in more detail in, respectively @remote:debug and @remote:interrupts.

 #let tri = text(size: 6pt)[$triangle.filled.r$]
 #algorithm(
     [Main loop for interpretation in the WARDuino virtual machine.],